xangelkawaiix/Archrice/README.md

 # Archrice
 These are my config file.
 I make this repo because i was inspired by [luke smith](https://www.github.com/lukesmithxyz).
-He's the one reason why i'm starting to use i3 as my Go-to DE (Desktop Environment).

-This ricing setup will **work** on any Linux distro, so you don't need to install Arch as long as you have i3wm installed.
+This ricing setup will **work** on any Arch based distro.

-## Dependencies

 ### Programs